nystrom/rivo/docs/design.md

 Instances of traits can be implemented in any module.

 It is an error if trait instances overlap.
 It is an error if a call (in expression context) dispatches to zero or more than one alternative.
 No module's alternatives are higher priority than another.
-The only case we have to watch out for is if a "new" module has a more specific pattern than an "old"
+The only case we have to watch out for is if a "new" alternative has a more specific pattern than an "old" alternative.
+This will change the behavior of the function.

 ## Linking open functions